maximz/autobackup/readme.md

 ## Open issues

-Uploading fails for tars over 64MB (when chunked uploads kick in).
-See the issue I filed over at the Azure SDK Python repo: https://github.com/Azure/azure-sdk-for-python/issues/264
+Uploading fails for tars over 64MB (which is when chunked uploads kick in) if we enable MD5 hash validation upon upload.
+See the issue I filed over at the Azure SDK Python repo: https://github.com/Azure/azure-sdk-for-python/issues/264.
+For now, MD5 hash validation upon upload is disabled to avoid the issue.